Archive Service

 Response

-The response to the archive search includes extensive information about each of the jobs that matched the search criteria (similar to the response to the run jobs:status::get command).
-Many of the job parameters provided in this response were also available as search query fields.
-The following example shows the parameters that are included in the response for one of the returned jobs.
-Such a block of job parameters is repeated in the response for each of the returned jobs:
+The response to the archive search includes extensive information about each job that matches the search criteria, similar to the response to the run jobs:status::get command.
+Many of the job parameters in this response are also available as search query fields.

 Copy